sskyau/rl-super-mario/README.md

 ## Agents Trained

-Three RL agents are trained in the project, namely DQN, DDQN and Dueling DQN.
+Three RL agents are trained in the project, namely **DQN**, **DDQN** and **Dueling DQN**.
 To simplify the training process, only the right_only action and a custom action set which contain 5 and 2 actions respectively are made available to the RL agents.

 #### Rolling average rewards gained by the agents during training